-100-92 % A
+100-92% A

-91-87 % B
+91-87% B

-76-65 % E
+76-65% E

-64 % and less Fx
+64% and less Fx

-The course is focused on development of basic language competences of students, on strengthening and development of all language skills, in particular in French necessary for day-to-day communication required for successful stay of students within international projects (e.g. Erasmus +), in academic and professional French, as well as regarding the future possibilities of being successful on labour market from the beginner up to upper intermediate level (from A1 to B1) under the Common European Framework of Reference for Languages.
+The course is focused on development of basic language competences of students, on strengthening and development of all language skills, in particular in French necessary for day-to-day communication required for successful stay of students within international projects (e.g. Erasmus +), in academic and professional French, as well as regarding the future possibilities of being successful on labour market on the beginner level (A1- A2) under the Common European Framework of Reference for Languages.
 Emphasis is put on active using of foreign language in everyday life, in academic and research environment, but also in future professional life.